SCLOUD-PTE-LTD/docs/private-cloud/user-guide/vpc.md

 You can use IPSecVPN, leased line, and external IP access to form a customized hybrid cloud network environment with other cloud platforms or IDC data centers through IPSecVPN, leased line, and external IP access.

-VPC networks have data center attributes, each VPC VPC belongs to only one data center, and resources and networks are completely isolated between data centers, and resources are not connected to the internal network by default.
+VPC networks have data center attributes, each VPC belongs to only one data center, and resources and networks are completely isolated between data centers, and resources are not connected to the internal network by default.
 By default, the intra-tenant and inter-tenant VPC networks are not connected, ensuring the isolation of tenant networks and resources from different dimensions.

 ### VPC Logical Structure
 A VPC network consists of VPC CIDR blocks and subnets, as shown in the following figure: